adarshshukla19/QRScannerApplication/README.md

 # QRScannerApplication
  A basic QR code scanning application developed as a submission for a UI test.
  This application is developed using Ionic platform, used for developing Hybrid cross platform applications.
- This app can be run in desktop as a PWA, Android and iOS devices.
+ This app can be run in desktop as a PWA, and also can be run in  Android and iOS devices.

 Assumptions -
 1. During testing, I used QR codes for URL's mostly.
 That is the reason, the toast message in the app has an option to view the URL in a new window.
 All kind of QR codes can be scanned and their data element displayed, only URL type QR codes open in a new window.